Box

 Game Performance

-- PlayStation 5 Pro: Higher frame rates & sharper visuals in Pro Enhanced games (around 50 titles)
+• PlayStation 5 Pro: Higher frame rates, sharper visuals, and improved image quality in PS5 Pro Enhanced games (100+ supported titles)

 Wi-Fi